The Cyclades · Naxos

 Chora

-Drive back to the hotel; shower; nap.
+Drive back to the hotel, shower, and nap.

 Shower + nap